ClaudioCifuentesAlonso/spring-cloud-service-discovery/open-api-springdoc/README.md

 mvn spring-boot:run
 ```

-Additionally, if you want to create the corresponding docker image you can execute (inside the open-api-springdoc folder where we hace the
+Additionally, if you want to create the corresponding docker image you can execute (inside the open-api-springdoc folder where we have the
 ```Dockerfile```):

 ```